Published on: 16/03/2017

 “We all have to stop being system’s blind”, said IRC CEO Patrick Moriarty at his TEDx Talk.
-It’s good to have ambitious plans to reach the SDGs, but it can be demoralising to have targets that are impossible to reach.
-When governments and NGOs have limited and usually not very flexible resources, what does this actually mean?
+It’s good to have ambitious plans to reach the Sustainable Development Goals, but it can be demoralising to have targets that are impossible to reach.
+When governments and non-governmental organisations (NGOs) have limited and usually not very flexible resources, what does this actually mean?
 Where do we start?

-The 5 year water targets for South Omo can be summarised as follows:
+The 5 year water targets for the zone of South Omo can be summarised as follows:

-Asrat Abebe is the head of the regional Water, Mine and Energy Bureau of the most populated district in the area, South Ari, with 260,000 people in the rural and urban areas.
+Asrat Abebe is the head of the Woreda Water, Mine and Energy Office of the most populated district in the area, South Ari, with 260,000 people in the rural and urban areas.
 He has shared the challenging budget and coverage data:

 By doing some back-of-the-envelope calculations it is clear that these budgets are far from what is needed to achieve the ambitious targets.
 Without ongoing monitoring and support, communities and the district technical teams cannot reduce non-functionality, but with only one motorcycle there is no way all these 260,000 people can be supported.
 In this very challenging situation where can we start to deliver change?
 How to support the zone and the district (woreda) to achieve their targets?
 How do we make the necessary changes in the system?